Matrilineal succession: Ancient Scotland

-One of early dynasties of China had similar practices.
-History postulates that there, a father-in-law was typically succeeded by his son-in-law.
+One of the early dynasties of China had similar practices.
+Historians postulate that there, a father-in-law was typically succeeded by his son-in-law.
 However, this again is obviously not a female succeeding a female, but a form of succession by appointment: the monarch chose his successor, and formalized that appointment by marrying the chosen man with a royal daughter, which also worked as a way to legitimize the succession.